Birthstones by Month

 Tanzanite

 The first thing you notice is the color: deep, vivid blue with a purplish tinge that dances across the stone as it moves in the light.
-In 2002, the American Gem Trade Association designated Tanzanite as an alternative gemstone to celebrate December births.
+In 2002, the American Gem Trade Association designated Tanzanite as an alternative gemstone to celebrate December birthdays.
 Tanzanite is a member of the Zoisite family of gems.
 Hardness: 6-7.
 Not for everyday wear.

 Turquoise